 Next you will set up the two remaining views.
 It is expected that you will refer back to the previous steps if you need a review on the process.

-30. Create the following Structural Plans:
+30. Create/modify the following Structural Plans (Tip: Duplicate will not work):

 a.
-Level 2
+Create view: Level 2

 i.
 Name: Level 2 - Structural Framing Plan